-The NHS Friends and Family Test (FFT) was created to help service providers and commissioners understand whether their patients are happy with the service provided, or where improvements are needed.
-It is a quick and anonymous way to give your views after receiving care or treatment across the NHS.
+The NHS Friends and Family Test (FFT) was created to help service providers and commissioners understand whether patients are happy with the service provided, or where improvements are needed.
+It's a quick and anonymous way to give your views after receiving NHS care or treatment.

-Since its launch in 2013, around 70 million pieces of patient feedback have been submitted.
-The FFT is in use across most NHS services, including community care, hospitals, mental health services, maternity services, GP and dental practices, emergency care, patient transport and more.
+Since the FFT was launched in 2013, millions of patients have submitted feedback.
+It's used by most NHS services, including community care, hospitals, mental health services, maternity services, GP and dental practices, emergency care, and patient transport.

 FFT resources and guidance

-NHS trusts may also publish their results in their annual reports and Quality Accounts, and many GP and dental practices also give information on their own websites.
+NHS trusts may also publish their results on their websites and in their annual reports and Quality Accounts.
+Many GP and dental practices also give information on their own websites.

-Not all service providers will prompt their patients to do the FFT, but you can always give feedback if you wish.
-Most GP and dental practices, for example, display a collection box and feedback forms in their waiting rooms, so you can complete one at any time.
-If you do not see anything and want to give feedback, simply ask for a form at reception.
+Not all service providers ask patients to complete the FFT, but you should be able to give feedback if you want to.
+For example, most GP and dental practices have feedback forms in their waiting rooms, which you can complete.
+Ask at reception if you cannot find a feedback form and you want to give feedback.

 Filling out the FFT form

-You can rank your answer from "extremely likely" to "extremely unlikely".
-You will also have the opportunity to explain your ranking by adding comments, and you may be asked some follow-up questions.
+You can rank your answer from "very good" to "very poor".
+You'll have the opportunity to explain your score by adding comments, and you may also be asked some follow-up questions.
 This is important because service providers can only make changes if they know exactly what is or is not working.